-I stand my son in front of the bathroom sink – filled with water, of course – and he becomes so distracted splashing and playing that if she works fast, he barely notices that she is trimming his hair.
-Many parents have also found that cutting during bath time makes the job easier.
+I stand my son in front of the bathroom sink – filled with water, of course – and he becomes so distracted splashing and playing that if I work fast, he barely notices that I am trimming his hair.

 I have a “three step hair cutting plan”: 1) Put the “torture” chair in front of the TV and play a favorite video; 2) Keep a stock of favorite snacks on hand.
 Food is the great distracter; and 3) If all else fails, get a sibling to entertain your child!
 This doesn’t make the process easy… just easier!

 I cut my adult son’s hair and it is fun.
 My tip to avoid hair getting all over is to put a slick windbreaker jacket on backwards with the snaps or zipper in back.
 The hair easily falls off.
 Then I put baby powder on Frank’s skin to help the hair brush off.
 Also use the baby powder after a walk on the beach for legs, hands, and feet to help the sand fall right off.

 My tip here may not work for everyone, but I cut my girl’s hair myself.
 I’m not trained, but I have figured out that when I’m at home and can have someone help distract her, I do better than many who have tried at a salon to cut her hair.
 The main reason is that I have plenty of time and don’t feel rushed to finish.
 Get a good set of shears and maybe give it a go.

 Sarah, email@example.com, angel Lily, age 14, Del+